richardwilbanks2600/py4eda-work/homework/hw3a-solution.md

 - The output of `git log --oneline`:
 be8a510 (HEAD -> main, origin/main) Add hw3a solution document
 d9fa67d Initial commit: Add README and .gitignore
+## Part 4: Questions
+Questions answered after creating this repository:
+### Reflections
+Question 1: Git Workflow Benefits
+Prior to completing this assignment I would save different versions of work either in a Box folder or locally with version specific names in parentheses.
+This is in contrast to Git which is faster, more easily shared with others, and provides a better picture of what changes were made to work and when those changes were made.
+Git's commit history would have been invaluable when I was doing my senior capstone project.
+At one point our team lost our report documentation, but having Git would have made version control and collaboration much easier.
+Question 2: Repository Organization